risk-first/website/practices/Practices.md

 - always consider what risks there are
 - try and mitigate the biggest risks first for the least effort (ie..e value)

+Turning one risk into another.

+e.g. planning mitigates one thing , gives you something else.